 Before beginning the study, it was accepted from the Ethics Committee.
 An official agreement was taken from every pt.
-This study was designed to match with the Code of Ethics of the National Association Ethical Approval (Announcement of Helsinki) for researches including human being. {MS:24.12.2021} Statistical methods:

-Data administration and statistical examination were prepared using SPSS version 25.
-(IBM.
-Armonk, US).
-Ouantitative data were calculated for normality using Kolmogorov-Smirnov test and direct data imagining methods.
+This study was designed to match with the Code of Ethics of the National Association Ethical Approval Helsinki) (Announcement offor researches including being. human {MS:24.12.2021} administration Data and statistical examination were prepared using SPSS version 25.
+(IBM, Armonk, US).
+Quantitative data were calculated for normality using Kolmogorov-Smirnov test and direct data imagining methods.
 Numerical data were showed as means and SD.
 Categorical data were summarized as numbers and percentages.
 Quantitative data were compared between study groups using independent t-test.
 Categorical data were processed using the Chi-square or Fisher's exact test.
 Area under curve with 95% confidence interval, best cutoff point, and diagnostic indices were calculated for each.
 P values less than 0.05 considered significant (9).